j-greig/greig/_posts/2014-09-21-creative-perfectionism-mvp.md

 ---
 title: How to sidestep creative perfectionism by acting like a startup
 date: 2014-09-21T15:56:21+00:00

-excerpt: |
+layout: post
-  <p><span style="font-size:15px">Creative people, myself included, often get hung up on how things look.
-Here's how to stop polishing, and start shipping instead.</span></p>layout: post
+excerpt: "Creative people, myself included, often get hung up on how things look.
+Here's how to stop polishing, and start shipping instead."
 permalink: /creative-perfectionism-mvp/
 categories:
-  - Uncategorised
+  - life
 ---
 Creative people, myself included, often get hung up on how things look.